pichillilorenzo/JavaScriptEnhancements/README.md

 <h1>JavaScript Completions</h1>

-Javascript Completions for sublime text
+JavaScript Completions for sublime text

 It helps you to write your scripts more quickly with hints and completions.